anngvu/accent/ROADMAP.md

 ### Phase I

-This phase was primarily concerned with implementation of a basic framework that:
+This phase was primarily concerned with creating a basic chat/agent framework that:
 - worked with at least two providers (OpenAI and Anthropic)
-- provided a basic client interface (console and web UI) for users, explorinng some potentially useful features of a custom client interface (charting, product staging)
+- implemented relevant tools (primarily Synapse tools and embedded knowledge graph usage) and prompts
-- could be tested with workflows of interest (curation, data model RAG)
+- provided a basic client interface (terminal and web UI, streaming + non-streaming) for users, though with potentially useful features for charts and product staging

 - **v0.01** - Undifferentiated infrastructure
     - Basic state management for user/api tokens, model, messages